ibm-cloud-docs/BlockStorage/snapshots.md

 ## Security

-All snapshots and replicas of encrypted {{site.data.keyword.filestorage_short}} are also encrypted by default.
+All snapshots and replicas of encrypted {{site.data.keyword.blockstorageshort}} are also encrypted by default.
 This feature can't be turned off on a volume basis.
 For more information about provider-managed encryption-at-rest, see [Securing your data](block-file-storage-encryption-rest.html).

 ## How Snapshots affect disk space